How to Write a Novel in 14 Steps: The Ultimate Guide for 2023

 The third draft is generally considered the “polish” draft, where you fine-tune your writing and ensure everything is correct.

 By the time you reach the fourth draft, you should have a finished product you’re proud of.
-So don’t be afraid to put in the work – each successive draft will bring you one step closer to your goal.
+Don’t be afraid to put in the work – each successive draft will bring you one step closer to your goal.

 Help with Story Editing